New Theatre Royal: The Boyfriend

-In 1971 the controversial director, Ken Russell chose the theatre as the location for a film version of the hit musical "The Boy Friend".
+In 1971 the director Ken Russell chose the theatre as the location for a film version of the hit musical The Boy Friend.
 The play written by Sandy Wilson had been a stage hit in the UK and USA.
 A love story set on the Riviera in the 1920s, it uses Shakespearean techniques of false identity and final revelation.
-Russell, who wanted to make a parody of the work of Busby Berkley, added a story twist by setting it amongst a run-down repertory company with the love story on stage mirrored in one off.
-He chose the ballet dancer Christopher Gable and the model Twiggy for the lead roles backed by an ensemble cast of experienced stage actors including Barbara Windsor, Brian Murphy, Murray Melvin, Georgina Hale and dancer Tommy Tune.
-Vladek Sheybal played a visiting impresario and there was a cameo role for Glenda Jackson (not listed in the credits).
-A young composer, Peter Maxwell Davies, adapted the score.
+Russell, who wanted to make a parody of the work of Busby Berkeley, added a story twist by setting it amongst a run-down repertory company with the love story on stage mirrored in one off.
+He chose the ballet dancer Christopher Gable and the model Twiggy for the lead roles backed by an ensemble cast of experienced stage actors including Barbara Windsor, Brian Murphy, Murray Melvin, Georgina Hale and dancer Tommy Tune; Peter Maxwell Davies, adapted the score.

-Russell (who would go on to produce a film version of The Who album "Tommy" in Portsmouth) shot most of the film on location in the empty theatre and adjoining streets giving it an eerie sense of period and reality.
+Russell (who would go on to produce a film version of The Who album Tommy in Portsmouth) shot most of the film on location in the empty theatre and adjoining streets giving it an eerie sense of period and reality.
 It was to be the Victorian theatre's last performance.

 The fire

 The following year, 1972, children entered the theatre and lit fireworks setting the stage on fire.
 A member of the public alerted a patrolling policeman to the smoke but by the time the fire brigade arrived the rear of the theatre was ablaze.
 Early in the fire the ropes of the safety curtain burned through causing it to fall into place saving the auditorium.
 (Ironically, the curtain had been faulty and temperamental for many years and regularly refused to operate.)
 The stage, fly tower and the entire building behind the proscenium arch was destroyed.

 Once again, demolition was proposed but the Theatre Royal Society was there to oppose the plan.
-Amongst those who campaigned to save the theatre was the actor Brian Murphy who had appeared in "The Boyfriend".
+Amongst those who campaigned to save the theatre was the actor Brian Murphy who had appeared in The Boyfriend.
 Murphy was born on the Isle of Wight and spent his childhood in Portsmouth.

 In 1975, volunteers were allowed back into the building to start the long process of repair and renovation and a trust was formally established to care for the theatre.
 The New Theatre Royal (Portsmouth) Limited was registered in 1976 with a subsidiary trading company, NTR Trading Limited, as regulations did not allow charities to retail.
 The Theatre Royal was finally officially the New Theatre Royal.
 Leading figures in the restoration and rebirth included local teacher John Offord and Jean Salisbury who was made a "Cultural Champion" by the Minister for Sport and Culture in 2010.

 The theatre was gradually repaired, largely by volunteers, and slowly came back into operation.
 In 1984 a small temporary stage was built over the orchestra pit in front of the proscenium arch.
 Productions were largely restricted to amateur performances.